FAQs

 How do I get a Library Card?

-In order to borrow materials from Lafayette Public Library’s (LPL) collection, you must have a current library card.
-Library cards are issued at all LPL branches.
-You must show proof that you currently live, work, or attend school in Lafayette Parish.
-Be prepared to show a valid driver’s license or a work or school I.D.
+Individuals applying for a LPL card must show proof that they currently live, work or attend school in Lafayette Parish (a valid driver’s license or a work or school I.D.).
 If your current address is not on your I.D., you may need to show a printed check with your current address, or mail with your address, or a current rent or lease receipt showing your address.
-Children from birth through 8th grade can apply for a card with a parent present.
-Parent must bring ID proving residency in the parish.
-Optionally, the parent may also present the child’s Social Security number.
-All other persons need proof of residency, and optionally, a Social Security number may also be presented.
-LPL cards may be used at any branch library in the parish.

 Can I apply for a library card online?

-What do I need to get a library card?
+Why do I need a library card?

 Can the same library card be used at all of the branch libraries?

-Yes, the bar-coded library card can be used at any branch in the Lafayette Public Library system.
+Yes, the bar-coded library card can be used at any branch in the Lafayette Public Library System.

 What happens if my library card is lost or stolen?

-Notify the library immediately by calling 337-261-5785.
-The cost for a replacement library card is $2.00.
+Notify the library immediately by calling (337) 261-5784.
+The cost for a replacement library card is $1.00.

 Checking Out

-How long are your check-out periods?
+How long is the check-out period?

-• DVDs check out for one week.
+• DVDs and video games check out for one week.

 How many items can I borrow?